RuolinZheng08/renpy-chess/README.md

 ## Continuous Development
 The project is under active maintenance and you can view its development status on this public [Trello board](https://trello.com/b/ip9YLSPa/renpy-chess).
 Please feel free to submit a GitHub issue for bugs and feature requests.
 The source code is expected to be used in a Ren'Py kinetic novel game, [The Wind at Dawn](https://madeleine-chai.itch.io/the-wind-at-dawn).

+## Contribution
+Please feel free to submit GitHub issues and PRs.
+You are also more than welcome to join the Trello board if you are interested!

 ## Asset Credits